TREES THAT FEED FOUNDATION

 Context Notes

 We hold educational seminars and cooking schools for farmers, chefs, processors, distributors, and community leaders.
-Somewhat less activity in 2020 due to the pandemic.
+Less activity in 2020 and 2021 due to the pandemic.
 Numbers are approximate.

 Number of groups/individuals benefiting from tools/resources/education materials provided